Ensembl/ensembl-compara/docs/ftp/README.gene_trees.tsv_dumps.txt

 recommended to download this complete homology TSV file if you need to access most or all of the homologies in a gene-tree collection.

-For those who need access to homologies for a subset of genomes in a gene-tree collection, genome-specific homology TSV dump files are available within each (possibly nested) subdirectory named for a particular genome (e.g. 'saccharomyces_cerevisiae').
+For those who need access to homologies for a subset of genomes in a gene-tree collection, genome-specific homology TSV dump files are available within each subdirectory named for a particular genome.
+Subdirectories are structured in a way that mirrors the directory structure for single-species TSV data, with data for genomes from species-specific core databases in a single directory named for that species (e.g. 'tsv/ensembl-compara/homologies/saccharomyces_cerevisiae'), and data for genomes from collection core databases in a directory path which includes the name of the collection core (e.g. 'tsv/ensembl-compara/homologies/fungi_ascomycota2_collection/erysiphe_necator_gca_000798715').

 NOTE: To eliminate redundancy, a genome-specific homology TSV file contains an arbitrary subset of orthologies involving the given genome.
 To access all available orthologies between two genomes